grafana/alloy/docs/sources/reference/components/prometheus.exporter.unix.md

 ## Running on Docker/Kubernetes

-When running Flow in a Docker container, you need to bind mount the filesystem, procfs, and sysfs from the host machine, as well as set the corresponding arguments for the component to work.
+When running {{< param "PRODUCT_NAME" >}} in a Docker container, you need to bind mount the filesystem, procfs, and sysfs from the host machine, as well as set the corresponding arguments for the component to work.

 You may also need to add capabilities such as `SYS_TIME` and make sure that the Agent is running with elevated privileges for some of the collectors to work